Awards and honors

 The Society of Food Chemistry (LChG) - a Division in the GDCh - awards the Adolf Juckenack Medal to personalities who, through years of

-Personal commitment in important positions supported the work of the Food Chemistry Society or who promoted the profession of food chemists through their work.
-The awardee is chosen by the LChG Board .
-The medal is awarded at the ceremony of the annual Food Chemistry Days.
+personal commitment in important positions in the work of the Food Chemistry Society or who have promoted the profession of food chemists through their work.
+The awardee is chosen by the Board of the LChG.
+The medal is awarded at the gala meeting of the annual Food Chemistry Days.

-The prize was awarded in 1981 by the then Division “food chemistry and Forensic Chemistry” in memory of the Privy Council and Ministerial Council
+The prize was established in 1981 by the then Division "food chemistry and Forensic Chemistry" in memory of the Privy Councillor and Ministerial Councillor

-Prof. Dr. Adolf Juckenack (1870 – 1939) was brought to life.
-After being awarded almost annually, the medal has been awarded every two years since 2016 (decision of the LChG board on December 3, 2016).
+Prof. Dr. Adolf Juckenack (1870 – 1939) was the founder of the medal.
+After being awarded almost every year, the medal has been awarded every two years since 2016 (decision of the LChG board on December 3, 2016).

-The following personalities received the Adolf Juckenack Medal (title and place and at the time of award):
+The following personalities received the Adolf Juckenack Medal (title and place and date of award):

 2022